minzart/sunrise-oath/glossary/chatgpt.md

 The novel is structured around the art song of the same name by Edward Elgar and Caroline Alice Roberts.
 Each of the eight chapters corresponds to a couplet in the song.
 The first chapter, "And the wind went out to meet with the sun...At the dawn when the night was done," sees Gale reunite with Dawn and they make a sunrise oath to help each other out.

-In the second chapter, "And he racked the clouds in lofty disdain...As they flocked in his airy train," Gale starts working at the [[café]] Génoise et Thé, where he meets the owner Alain [[Tremblay]], the cook Hortus, and the customers Charlotte Gagnon and Selene Bauman.
+In the second chapter, "And he racked the clouds in lofty disdain...As they flocked in his airy train," Gale starts working at the [[café]] Génoise et Thé, where he meets the owner Alain [[Tremblay]], the cook [[Hortus]], and the customers Charlotte Gagnon and Selene Bauman.
 Charlotte is a doctor who becomes a regular at the [[café]], and Selene is a Chinese-German curator.